leosolano/aws/README.md

 # Step 1.
 Create an EC2 instance t2.micro and install stress tool
 As you might now cloudwath have the features of cloud alarm, but the intention here is to create a t2.micro aws linux 2 ami with Public IP enabled in order to access it via SSH and install the stress tool.

-# **login to the EC2 instance
+1. login to the EC2 instance: ssh -i "key-pair" ec2-user@public_ip

-sudo amazon-linux-extras install epel -y
+2. Enable EPEL repo : "sudo amazon-linux-extras install epel -y"
+3. Install Stress : "sudo yum install stress -y"